digitopoi/learning/pluralsight/ASPNETCore/Dockx-WebAPI/README.md

 | ---           | Route       | Controller  | /api/cities/1               |

 [Route] attribute is used at the controller level.
 [Route("api/cities")]

+## Adding DTOs

+Important to note: what is returned from or accepted by an API is not the same as the entities used by the underlying datastore.

+The underlying datastore will simply work on the DTO classes we're creating.

 ## The Importance of Status Codes

 Part of the response